Word Crimes: Composition

 "Word Crimes" mocks online commenters and their neglect of standard English grammar.
-In the song, Yankovic spoofs those who use numbers in place of letters, which he criticizes as only acceptable if they are children, or Prince (referring to successful Prince songs with numbers in their title, such as "I Would Die 4 U").
+In the song, Yankovic spoofs those who use numbers in place of letters, which he criticizes as only acceptable if they are 7-years-old, or Prince (referring to successful Prince songs with numbers in their title, such as "I Would Die 4 U").
 He also lampoons people who use the word literally to describe non-literal situations.
 The song highlights other common prescriptions: Yankovic mentions the usage of less versus fewer, and the use of "to whom" as opposed to "to who".
 Spelling is also brought up, as he states that there is no "x" in the word espresso (n.b. expresso).
 Regarding punctuation, he comments on the use of "it's" as a possessive instead of the correct "its," and the optional use of the Oxford comma.
 Yankovic also mentions the common confusion between "doing good", "doing good deeds", and "doing well".
 Also mentioned in the song is the idiom "I couldn't care less" being commonly corrupted as "I could care less".

 Yankovic noted that he deliberately added a split infinitive in the lyrics to see if listeners would notice.
 The line "Try your best to not drool" appears at the end of the song.
-Contrary to common misconception, split infinitives are not forbidden by prescriptivist English grammar rules.